Joey Meneses Player Props: Nationals vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.16 team ERA that ranks fourth across all league pitching staffs.
+- The Twins have the fourth-ranked team ERA across all MLB pitching staffs (3.15).

-- The Twins rank 16th in baseball in home runs surrendered (22 total, 1.2 per game).
+- Twins pitchers combine to rank 17th in baseball in home runs surrendered (23 total, 1.2 per game).

-- Mahle (1-2 with a 4.11 ERA and 18 strikeouts in 15 1/3 innings pitched) gets the start for the Twins, his fourth of the season.
+- The Twins will send Lopez (1-1) out to make his fifth start of the season.
+He is 1-1 with a 1.73 ERA and 33 strikeouts in 26 2/3 innings pitched.

-- His last appearance came out of the bullpen on Thursday when the righty threw 2/3 innings against the Boston Red Sox while allowing hits.
+- The righty's last time out came on Sunday against the New York Yankees, when he threw six innings, surrendering two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.